enze-chen/mi-book-2021/week_1/05/install_python.md

 Some reasons, in no particular order, can include:

 - Running Python without an internet connection
-- Flexibility to install more packages
+- Flexibility to install more packages permanently
 - Easier data access and security (i.e., files are stored locally)
 - Using more compute resources (e.g., RAM), if your computer is better equipped